 If your case goes to trial, the jury will decide approximately how long you will live, and you will receive a set amount of money for past and future pain and suffering, medical expenses, lost wages, and other damages.

 If you are 30 years old, you will receive 45 more years of future damages than if you are 75 years old.

-What Would You Pay To Never Have Been Inured?
+What Would You Pay to Never Have Been Injured?

-Insurance companies never think injuries are as serious as they are but we understand that they are far more serious.
+Insurance companies never think injuries are as serious as they are, but we understand that they are far more serious.
+See a list of injuries that are serious.
 We also consider what your injury would mean to us if we had that injury and how your injuries will affect you when you get older.

 If I could pay money to return a back injury to its pre-accident status, I would pay $20 million or even more if I had it to get rid of my back injury.
 Unfortunately, juries don’t award $20 million for soft tissue back injuries. although a quadriplegic injury could be worth as much as $50 million.
 But it is worth thinking of the injury in a personal sense before asking the jury for money.